How We Create eCommerce Websites with Scrum?

 - Technical infrastructure requirements (planning the technologies and third-party APIs).

-- Service Level Agreements and its conditions.
+- Service Level Agreements and their conditions.

 3. UI/UX Designing